clebert/snugjs-html/README.md

 # @snugjs/html

-> A JSX supporting API to conveniently create HTML elements and fragments.
+> Create HTML elements and fragments using JSX.

 ## Installation